GeodAIsics/TractLearn-WholeBrain/README.md

 As TractLearn requires an excellent matching between subjects, the first steps imply non-linear coregistration in a common template space.
 Here we assume that you have already created a template using for example population_template coming from MRtrix (https://www.mrtrix.org/).

-We provide the python code to coregister each subject Fiber Orientation Distribution (FOD) maps into the template space, saving in the same time the warp files (deformation fields) into a folder named warped_template.
-All the registered FOD maps need to be saved into a folder named transformed_template.
+We provide the Python code to coregister each subject Fiber Orientation Distribution (FOD) maps into the template space.
+The output will be the transformed FOD maps and the warp files (deformation fields).

-Please note that the folders warped_template and transformed_template need to be created before launching this python script (the folders should be created in the same directory than the script file).
-The working directory should also contain the template file, here named template_FOD.nii.gz.
+This script takes as input all the individual FOD maps.
+They need to be stored into a Group Directory (we assume that the group directory includes all subjects before TractLearn execution and that the working directory is the location to execute TractLearn).
+The working directory should contain the template file (here named template_FOD.nii.gz) + Python scripts.

-You need to launch:
+The group directory needs to contain all your subjects as a collection of individual folders.
+Please also note that in case of case-controlled studies, you need to name your folders using a common prefix for controls (for example Control*) and for patients using a different prefix (eg. Patient*).
+Each folder has to include the directory tractseg_output/TOM_tracking + FOD maps (same name for all FOD maps without prefix identification).

 ```
-python 2_Register_fod2template_nomask.py
+python 2_Register_fod2template_nomask.py ./GroupDirectory/ FOD_image_Name
 ```
+You need to add the subjects directory at the end of the line + the FOD image Name (eg. wmfod.mif)

+Input: One folder group_directory/ containing the template file + Python scripts and one folder subjects_directory/ containing all individual files (FOD maps +  tractseg_output/TOM_tracking).
+Output: In the folder working_directory/transformed_template, all transformed FOD maps.
+In the folder working_directory/warp_template, all the warp files.

 ## Step 2: Track files registration in the common template space

-At this step, you need the inverse of the transformation required for images for track files (tck) registration.
+At this step, you need the inverse of the transformation previously required for images, so as to apply on track files (tck) for registration in the same space.
 The following python script will automatically invert all transformations using warpconvert and warpinvert (MRtrix commands).
-You need to have already created two folders: /transformed_template including the coregistered WM files and /warped_template including the warps files.

 Just launch: